-14.1.1 Information concerning the Members of the Board of Directors 66 20.2.2 Consolidated statements of income 138 14.1.2 Biographical Information on Members of the Board of Directors 75 20.2.3 Consolidated statements of cash flows 139 14.1.3 Executive Committee 76 20.2.4 Statement of changes in shareholders' equity 140 14.1.4 Biographical Information on the Members of the Executive Committee 77 20.2.5 Notes to the consolidated financial statements 141 14.1.5 Negative disclosures about members of the Board of Directors 70 20.2.6 Exceptional events and litigation matters 201 140 and senior management 79 20.3 Auditing of historical annual financial information 206 14.2 Administrative, management, and supervisory bodies and senior management conflicts of interest 79 20.3.1 Certificat of audit of historical financial information 206 15 Remuneration and benefits 80 21 Additionnal information 210 15.1 Amount of remuneration paid and benefits in kind 80 21.1 Share capital 210 15.1.1 Directors' fees as of December 31, 2007 80 21.1.1 Amount of issued capital and additional information 210 15.1.2 Remuneration paid to Executive Committee members in 2007 81 21.1.2 Existence of non-equity shares 212 15.1.3 Remuneration for the Chairman and Chief Executive Officer and the Chief Operating Officer for financial year 2007 83 21.1.3 Number and value of directly or indirectly held treasury shares 212 15.1.4 Remuneration in the form of options and share allocation 83 21.1.4 Amount of convertible securities, exchangeable securities 15.2 Total amounts set aside or accrued to provide pension, 83 21.1.5 or securities with subscription warrants Information about and terms of any acquisition rights and/or 212 16 retirement, or similar benefits for financial year 2007 Board practices 84 obligations over authorized but unissued capital or 16.1 Date of expiration of the current term of office 84 an undertaking to increase the capital 213 16.2 Information on service contracts of members of administrative 04 21.1.6 Information about any capital of any member of the Group and management bodies 84 which is under option or agreed conditionally or unconditionally to be put under option 213 16.3 Information on the Audit Committee and the Compensation Committee 85 21.1.7 History of the Company's share capital for the period covered 16.4 Corporate governance regime 85 by the historic financial information 214 17 Employees 86 21.2 Charter and bylaws 215 17.1 Number of employees 86 21.2.1 Corporate purpose of the Issuer (Article 3 of the bylaws) 215 17.2 Information on shareholdings and stock options or Company stock purchases by members of administrative and management bodies 21.2.2 Summary of the bylaws and internal regulations of the Company concerning the members of its administrative, management 17.2.1 Number of shares held by Directors and senior managers 87 and supervisory bodies 215 17.2.2 Stock options held by the members of the Executive Committee 21.2.3 Rights, privileges and restrictions attached to existing shares 215 4500 as of March 18, 2008 88 21.2.4 Actions required to modify shareholders' rights 216 17.2.3 Free allocation of shares to COMEX members and other company officers as of March 18, 2008 90 21.2.5 Conditions for calling Annual Shareholders' Meetings and Extraordinary Shareholders' Meetings (Articles 8 17.3 Plans providing employee participation in Company capital 92 and 19 of the bylaws) 216 17.3.1 Share purchase and share subscription plans 92 21.2.6 Provisions that could delay, defer or prevent a change in control 217 17.3.2 Share allocation plans 92 21.2.7 Declaration thresholds 217 17.3.3 Employee Savings Plan 93 21.2.8 Conditions governing modifications to the share capital 18 Principal shareholders 94 (other than legal provisions) 217 18.1 18.2 Significant shareholders known to SCOR Negative statement as to the absence of differences between 94 22 Material contracts 218 the voting rights of various shareholders 96 23 Third-party information and statements by experts and declarations of any interest 221 18.3 Direct or indirect control by one shareholder 96 00.1 18.4 Agreement which could result in a subsequent change in control 96 23.1 Expert's report 221 19 Related party transactions 97 23.2 Information from third parties 221 19.1 Related party transactions entered into in 2007 as defined by articles L. 225 - 38 et seq. of the French Commercial Code 97 24 Documents on display 222 19.2 Agreements approved in past years, which were continued 25 25.1 Information on holdings Increase of the stake in the Capital of Prevoir Vietnam 223 19.3 or terminated in the 2007 financial year Special report of the Auditors on related party agreements 101 Life Insurance Company 223 20 and commitments Financial information concerning the issuer's assets and 102 25.2 Acquisition of a stake in the share capital OF GECIMED (formerly SOFCO) 224 liabilities, financial position and profits and losses 107 25.3 Acquisition of Remark Group BV 224 20.1 Historic financial information - corporate financial statements 107 Appendix A: Fees paid by SCOR Group to the Auditors 225 20.1.1 Significant Events of the Year 107 20.1.2 Balance sheet 108 Appendix B: Report of the Chairman of the Board of Directors on the terms and conditions for preparing and organizing the work of 20.1.3 Income statement 110 the Boa rd of Directors and on internal control procedures in compliance 20.1.4 Table of consolidated off-balance sheet commitments 113 with arti cle L.225-37 of the French Commercial Code 226 20.1.5 20.2 Notes to the corporate financial statements Auditing of historical appual financial information 114 136 Appen dix C: Published information 243 20.2.1 Auditing of historical annual financial information Certification of audit of historical financial information 136 A die De Farinesse stelling och 0.40 ∠∪.∠.
-1 Sermication of addit of historical illiancial illioniation 100 Appen dix D: Environmental impacts 249
+14.1.1 Information concerning the Members of the Board of Directors 66 14.1.2 Biographical Information on Members of the Board of Directors 75 14.1.3 Executive Committee 76 14.1.4 Biographical Information on the Members of the Executive Committee 77 14.1.5 Negative disclosures about members of the Board of Directors and senior management 79 14.2 Administrative, management, and supervisory bodies and senior management conflicts of interest 79 15 Remuneration and benefits 80 15.1 Amount of remuneration paid and benefits in kind 80 15.1.1 Directors' fees as of December 31, 2007 80 15.1.2 Remuneration paid to Executive Committee members in 2007 81 15.1.3 Remuneration for the Chairman and Chief Executive Officer and the Chief Operating Officer for financial year 2007 83 15.1.4 Remuneration in the form of options and share allocation 83 15.2 Total amounts set aside or accrued to provide pension, retirement, or similar benefits for financial year 2007 83 16 Board practices 84 16.1 Date of expiration of the current term of office 84 16.2 Information on service contracts of members of administrative and management bodies 84 16.3 Information on the Audit Committee and the Compensation Committee 85 16.4 Corporate governance regime 85 17 Employees 86 17.1 Number of employees 86 17.2 Information on shareholdings and stock options or Company stock purchases by members of administrative and management bodies 17.2.1 Number of shares held by Directors and senior managers 87 17.2.2 Stock options held by the members of the Executive Committee as of March 18, 2008 88 17.2.3 Free allocation of shares to COMEX members and other company officers as of March 18, 2008 90 17.3 Plans providing employee participation in Company capital 92 17.3.1 Share purchase and share subscription plans 92 17.3.2 Share allocation plans 92 17.3.3 Employee Savings Plan 93 18 Principal shareholders 94 18.1 Significant shareholders known to SCOR 94 18.2 Negative statement as to the absence of differences between the voting rights of various shareholders 96 18.3 Direct or indirect control by one shareholder 96 18.4 Agreement which could result in a subsequent change in control 96 19 Related party transactions 97 19.1 Related party transactions entered into in 2007 as defined by articles L. 225 - 38 et seq. of the French Commercial Code 97 19.2 Agreements approved in past years, which were continued or terminated in the 2007 financial year 101 19.3 Special report of the Auditors on related party agreements and commitments 102 20 Financial information concerning the issuer's assets and liabilities, financial position and profits and losses 107 20.1 Historic financial information - corporate financial statements 107 20.1.1 Significant Events of the Year 107 20.1.2 Balance sheet 108 20.1.3 Income statement 110 20.1.4 Table of consolidated off-balance sheet commitments 113 20.1.5 Notes to the corporate financial statements 114 20.2 Auditing of historical annual financial information 136 20.2.1 Certification of audit of historical financial information 136